 Researchers have made use of these tracers by measuring how fast they spread from the surface into the ocean interior.
 The scientific insights about ocean circulation and mixing give a thin silver lining to these environmental blunders, which scientists hope will not be repeated.

 To surmount the limitations of traditional methods, a new approach may be in order.

-More and more, oceanographers are choosing to forgo the real ocean altogether.
+More and more, oceanographers are choosing to forgo observations of the real ocean altogether.
 Instead of releasing actual floats, we can dispatch synthetic ones—imaginary particles that follow the currents in state-of-the-art computer models that simulate ocean circulation.
 In the digital realm, millions of these drifters can be released to trace the pathways of seawater anywhere in the world.
-They will bob around in the flow for centuries without complaint, and the software can be run efficiently on a basic desktop computer.
+They will bob around in the flow for centuries without complaint, and the software can be run efficiently on a desktop computer.

 This deluge of data can be churned through quickly using “parallel computation,” in which many particle positions are calculated simultaneously by different parts of the computer’s processor.
 In fact, the most efficient hardware for running particle models are the graphics-processing chips typically used by video gamers and photo-editors when they render images with millions of pixels.
 These chips are very fast at performing many simple calculations at once.

 Ocean models have improved in recent years to the point where they replicate most of the important components of the circulation, even the small eddies that work to stir together adjacent waters.
 This makes particle pathways in today’s models look much more like those measured by drifters in the real ocean.